Piecewise linear structures on topological manifolds: Splitting Theorems

-which is a topological morphism of PL bundles over $M$.
-We embed $M$ in $U'$ as the zero section.
-By the definition of the map $s$, we conclude that $s(M, a_*v)=0$ if the map $g: U \to U'$ splits along $M$ (because in this case the associated normal map is a map over a homotopy equivalence).
-Moreover, since, for every $k$, the topological morphisms $\gf$ and
+We embed $M$ in $U'$ as the zero section of $p$.
+By the definition of the map $s$, we conclude that $s(M, a_*v)=0$ if the map $g: U \to U'$ splits along $M$ (because in this case the associated normal morphism is a map over a homotopy equivalence).
+Furthermore for any $k$, the topological morphisms $\gf$ and